bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 Speaker 0: 00:52:22

 Certainly not even close.
-Yeah, certainly not in its

 Speaker 1: 00:52:24

-current form.
+Yeah, certainly not in its current form.

 Speaker 0: 00:52:25

-They're going to be using Cashew.
+They're going to be using `cashew`.

 Speaker 1: 00:52:27

-But like the most scarce resource here is Chainspace.
+But like the most scarce resource here is `Chainspace`.
 And, you know, as a runner up, it's time to verify, time to download the entire blockchain or, you know, some kind of equally secure form of it.
-So Randall's point's really good, I think.
+So Rijndael's point's really good, I think.

 ## Use in chaumian mints/ecash

 Speaker 5: 00:52:42

-So NVK, you just mentioned Cashew, you know, We just talked about Chami and Mints not that long ago.
+So NVK, you just mentioned Cashew, we just talked about `Chaumi` and `Mints` not that long ago.
-This would actually also be great to add to Chami and Mints, right?
+This would actually also be great to add to Chaumi and Mints, right?
 So if you have either a Feti Mint or a Cashew Mint and you want to say, all right, we're going to have our Mint's treasury in a vault that has like a, you know, this time locked predestined withdrawal path so that if either one of the functionaries of the mint or if somebody pwns the software and tries to like run away with the money, then we can claw it back.
 This fits in really, really well with the idea that maybe we'll have some collaborative custodyments for a lot of users.